NanboLi/MulMON/README.md

   ```run
   . scripts/demo.sh
   ```
   Check `./logs` folder for the generated demos.

-Note that we randomly pick one object for each scene to create the disentanglement demo, so for samples where an empty object slot is picked, you won't see any object manipulation effect in the corresponding gifs.
+  * **Notes for disentanglement demos**: we randomly pick one object for each scene to create the disentanglement demo, so for samples where an empty object slot is picked, you won't see any object manipulation effect in the corresponding gifs (especially for the GQN-Jaco scenes).
+To create a demo like shown, one need to specify (by hard-coding) an object slot of interest and traverse informative latent dimensions (as some dimensions are redundant---capture no object property).

 * **Train**
   * On a single gpu (e.g. using the GQN-Jaco dataset):